 Proper dress shirts -ones that we wear to work and to social functions- are made from cotton.
 Therefore, it stands to reason that a shirt’s quality is directly linked to the quality of the cotton from which it’s made.
 We determine cotton’s quality, in large part, by its thread count.
 So, how does thread count work?

 In a nutshell, thread count simply refers to threads per square inch.
-The higher the number, the more threads per square inch a shirt has.
+The higher the number, the denser the weave of the fabric.

 Generally speaking, 80’s thread count cotton is where shirts begin to get “nice.”

 Still, thread count isn’t super helpful if the cotton isn’t great to begin with.
 Some brands will proudly tell you where they source their materials.
 For instance, Eton Shirts use Egyptian or California cotton that is woven by Albini in Italy.
 This is one reason why they can be regarded as somewhat pricier than other brands.

 However, if you’re unable to find out from where the cotton came, it can be more art than science.
 However, you can use your hands to get a better idea.
 As a simple rule, does the cotton feel nice when you touch it?
 If so, it’s probably a good-quality cotton.

 Meanwhile, if it feels stiff, rough or brittle, then it may be inferior quality.

 Some shirts will have other materials in their fabrication, most often to add a bit of stretch to slimmer fitting models.
 If your shirt is, say, 97% cotton and 3% Lycra or Spandex, this is generally fine and won’t affect the long-term performance or wear of the shirt.